apache/turbine-archetypes/src/main/resources/archetype-resources/docs/README.txt

 If you get an error like "The driver has not received any packets" probably the database is not up and running or the port may be another one.

-Last step on the command line is run the server by invoking mvn jetty:run         ## Now you can launch your new Turbine application
+Last step on the command line is run the server by invoking mvn jetty:run         ## Now you can launch your new Turbine application by default http://localhost:8080/app

 ### Logs